Killectro/swift-snapshot-testing-nimble/README.md

 SnapshotTesting-Nimble is available under the MIT license.
 See the LICENSE file for more info.

+# NOTES
-Tests are run on an iPhone 8
+Snapshot unit tests for this repo are currently run on an iPhone 11